sigstore/gitsign/README.md

 fatal: failed to write commit object
 ```

-Because of [`Limitations`](#limitations) with Git signing tools, `gitsign`
+When Git invokes signing tools, both stdout and stderr are captured which means
+`gitsign` cannot push back messages to shells interactively.
+If a TTY is
+available, `gitsign` will output information to the TTY output directly.
+If a
-cannot write back to stderr.
-Instead, you can use the `GITSIGN_LOG` environment
+TTY is not available (e.g. in CI runners, etc.), you can use the `GITSIGN_LOG`
-variable to tee logs into a readable location for debugging.
+environment variable to tee logs into a readable location for debugging.

 ## Privacy